RapGenerator/WangShijun/rhyme_study/README.md

 	- **the amount of each training dataset is far not adequate**
 - score the paragraph
 	- writing a ranking function
+	    - using in beam-search step to rank paragraph based on rhyme **hard**
-	- using in beam-search step to distinguish most rhyme paragraph
+	    - using after beam-search step to distinguish most rhyme paragraph
 	- give more rhyme paragraph a higher score, while less rhyme paragraph a lower score
 	- **need to choose an appropriate beam-size**